 Vilnius, the capital of Lithuania, is a vibrant cosmopolitan city with deep historical ties to Ukraine, Belarus, Russia, Transnistria, and Poland.
-Although Vilnius is known for its Baroque architecture, it is also home to a medley of other architectural styles including Gothic and Renaissance.
-Vilnius’ diverse culture and flourishing industries welcomes interns of any discipline to gain professional experience and enhance their Lithuanian.
+Although Vilnius is known for its Baroque architecture, it is also home to a medley of other architectural styles, including Gothic and Renaissance.
+Vilnius’ diverse culture and flourishing industries welcome interns of any discipline to gain professional experience and enhance their Lithuanian.

 Riga is the capital city of Latvia and a thriving metropolis situated on the Baltic Sea.
 Owing partly to its history as a republic of the former Soviet Union, Latvia is home to a sizable Russian-speaking population.
 This concentration of Russian speakers in a city in Russia’s near abroad makes for an excellent location for students to carry out Russian- and Latvian-speaking internships and take in a beautiful slice of Europe.